On the

 many of those who call themselves Christian actually

 do this?
-Or how many of those who call themselves
+How many of those who call themselves

 duty rather than love from the heart.
-Therefore,
+Consequently,

-more often than not, sexuality in marriage becomes a form of lust, rather
+with constant prayer lacking, more often than not sexuality in marriage becomes a

 service.